• Resources

 Initial Recording

-When a bill payable is issued, the business records it as follows:
+When bills payable are issued, the business records them as follows:

 Particulars